 The Student Intern position is an unpaid position.
-Under the supervision of a Student Advisor who is a Probation Officer, the Student Intern will complete or assist in various tasks as related to the job functions of Probation Department line staff including Probation Aides, Probation Assistants and Probation Officers.
+Under the supervision of a Student Advisor who is a Probation Officer, the Student Intern will complete or assist in various tasks as related to the job functions of Probation Department line staff including Probation Aides, Assistant Probation Officers and Probation Officers.
 Areas of concentration are dependent mainly on the assignment.

 - Part-time or Full-time enrollment in a college or university that is accredited by an agency recognized by the Probation Department's Background and Hiring Unit